Study in UK

 In Chennai, the CCB (Central Crime Branch) arrested Ramya Madhavan, 37, for scamming another woman, Rosemary, from Kanyakumari for INR 60 lakh rupees.
 She was scamming others with her accomplice, Antony Das.
 She made a false promise to her daughter involving a medical college admission in 2022.

 However, it was a fake assurance, and no admission seat was given to her daughter in reality.
 Rosemary asked for a refund, and Ramya refunded her INR 29.50 lakh but failed to pay the remaining amount of INR 31.88 lakh.
 Then, Rosemary took action and filed the complaint against her and her accomplice on August 27, 2024.
 Ramya was then arrested on August 19, 2025.
-Police are currently trying to locate her accomplice, Antony Das.

 One of the students, Kriti, discovered the fraud.
 She started her studies in Kazakhstan in 2018.
-However, she came back in 2022 due to the war crisis in that country.
+However, she came back in 2022 due to the war in that country.
 ISM Educate agents took several lakhs from Kriti in exchange for the admission seat.
 However, no admission was secured for her.
 She filed the complaint with the Mahakal police station in Ujjain after returning to India.

 Also Read